bcgov/ds-intro-to-r-2-day/docs/02-seeking-help.md

 Many packages also have a web presence.
 Google is your friend here.
 For example here is the package website for the ggplot2 package: https://ggplot2.tidyverse.org/

+## Finding help for functions in packages

+If you are looking for help on a function that is within a package, there are several ways to find it:

+- If you have loaded the package (via `library(pkg_name)`) and know the package name you can simply use `?function_name`
+- If you haven't loaded the package, you can use the following syntax: `?package_name::function_name` or `help("function_name", package = "package_name")`
+- Often the easiest way is to load the function index for a package with `help(package = "package_name")` and click on the link for the function for which you are seeking help

 ## When you kind of remember the function

 If you're not sure what package a function is in, or how it's specifically spelled you can do a fuzzy search: